edcork/edcork.github.io/docs/pages/write/system_config.md

 ### Ensure localhost is resolved to 127.0.0.1

 Flannel uses the default gateway to create packet routing for communication.
-To enable network communication across all the cluster nodes, you must ensure localhost resolves to 127.0.0.1 on all control plane and worker nodes.
+To enable network communication across all the cluster nodes, you must ensure localhost resolves to 127.0.0.1 on all master and worker nodes.
 To do this, follow these steps:

 1. Run the following command to check your localhost setting: